-During the 2009-2010 school year, Head-Royce faculty consulted with Carolie Sly, director of education programs at the Center for Ecoliteracy, and designed new "mission integration" projects throughout the curriculum.
+During the 2009-2010 school year, Head-Royce faculty consulted with Carolie Sly, former director of education programs at the Center for Ecoliteracy, and designed new "mission integration" projects throughout the curriculum.

 In the lower school, for example, a project that once called on students to design a dream house became something of a very different order.
 Working together, classroom and language teachers charged students with designing sustainable and affordable homes for families in Peru, Haiti, Quebec, and Morocco.
 Fifth graders taking Spanish had to design homes in terrain ranging from the slums of Lima to the Amazon Rainforest and the mountains around Machu Picchu.

 But first they wrote about the families, enabling them to imagine the life of a single 45-year-old mother of four who made $40,000 a year as a seamstress and needed a home.
 Teachers also brought in photographs (including some they had taken themselves during summer travels) of different kinds of houses and of tools relied on by inhabitants of these areas, such as cisterns for water.